Mo - Do: 9 - 16 Uhr

 The degree program

-The bachelor's program in Mechanical Engineering teaches basic skills in mathematics, natural sciences and engineering.
+The bachelor's program in Mechanical Engineering teaches basic skills in mathematics, natural sciences, and engineering.
+The students set their own priorities by choosing courses for engineering specializations.
 Another goal is to teach social skills and key qualifications such as communication and teamwork, presentation and moderation skills and the ability to use modern information technology.
 Graduates are able to carry out engineering work in mechanical engineering companies or in other areas of the economy.
 Students can also continue their studies in a master’s degree program.
 After successfully completing their bachelor’s program, they will receive the academic title of Bachelor of Science, abbreviated B.Sc.

 - A basic internship of at least 8 weeks before the start of the degree program: Getting to know the materials and their workability; overview of the manufacturing equipment and procedures.
 The internship must be recognized by the internship office and submitted to the examination office no later than by the end of the 3rd semester and